 Volumetric Flask:

-For making ready options with a exact quantity, you should utilize a volumetric flask.
-Volumetric flasks are designed to ship a particular quantity of resolution when crammed to the mark.
+For getting ready options with a exact quantity, you should utilize a volumetric flask.
+Volumetric flasks are designed to ship a particular quantity of answer when stuffed to the mark.
 Fill the volumetric flask with the answer till the underside of the meniscus aligns with the calibration mark.

 -